VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 ```

 Not filtered*(left image)* vs filtered*(right image)*:
-as you can see all files except **.doc** one are grayed out and not available for picking.
+as you can see all files except **.doc** are grayed out and not available for picking.
 <div style="display:flex;justify-content: space-between;">
     {% include image.html src="all-files-example" alt="Example of all files" width='45%'%}
     {% include image.html src="filtered-files-example" alt="Example of filtered files" width='45%'%}